twisted/twisted/docs/core/development/review-process.rst

 A reviewer need not necessarily be familiar with the specific area of Twisted being changed, but he or she should feel confident in his or her abilities to spot problems in the change.

-Twisted committers may review anyone's tickets; those submitted by other committers or those submitted by non-committer contributors.
-If a non-committer contributor submits a ticket that is acceptable to merge, it is the committer's responsibility to commit and merge the branch.
-When a committer reviews a ticket, they are responsible if there are any problems with the review.
+Twisted committers may review anyone's PRs; those submitted by other committers or those submitted by non-committer contributors.
+If a non-committer contributor submits a PR that is acceptable to merge, it is the committer's responsibility to commit and merge the PR.
+When a committer reviews a PR, they are responsible if there are any problems with the review.

-Non-committer contributors may review tickets which committers have submitted.
-When a non-committer views [report:25 review queue], it will ghost the rows submitted by other non-committers so they know not to review those.
+Non-committer contributors may review PRs which committers have submitted.
 When a non-committer does a passing review, the committer may accept it and land their change, but they are then responsible for the adequacy of the review.
 So, if a non-committer does a review you feel might be incomplete, put it back into review and explain what they might have missed - this kind of reviewing-the-review is important to make sure that more people learn how to do reviews well!

 How to be a good reviewer